MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 famous for appreciating non-traditional backgrounds.

 The key in this case is to make a strong personal impression.
-You don't want the read to come away thinking "OK they can code.
+You don't want the reader to come away thinking "OK they can code.
 But I have no idea what else to expect from this person."
 You have to be creative.
 * Have you ever done volunteer work?
 * Do you have some interesting hobbies that would make you stand out?